wing5wong/artisan-whs-static/source/_events/2021-07-25_ncea-examinations-begin.md

 These two changes will give students and schools more time to prepare for the end of the year.

 Schools will also not have to provide Level 1 or Level 2 Visual Arts portfolios for NZQA Verification.
 This also means there will be more time for students to finish their work, and for teachers to mark it.

+Level 3 & Scholarship Visual Arts
+The amended submission date for Level 3 & Scholarship Visual Arts is now 18 November.
+This recognises the impact of the lockdown on the ability of students to complete their Level 3 & Scholarship portfolios (and workbooks).

 [2021 EXAMINATION TIMETABLE (published 26 August 2021)](https://www.nzqa.govt.nz/assets/qualifications-and-standards/qualifications/ncea/exams-and-portfolios/examination-timetable.pdf)